Huevos and Grits

 • Heat a non-stick skillet over medium-high heat.

-• When the skillet is hot, add 1 tablespoon of butter to the pan.
+• When the skillet is hot, add the butter to the pan.

 • After the butter has melted, tilt the pan to distribute the melted butter all over the surface.